Full-Form COA (Chart of Account)

 On the date, dd/mm/yyyy, account number 2003, Plant property and equipment account, debited with $1 million while account number 1001 credited with $1 million.
 Notice that the two accounts’ information can be fetched from the Chart of Accounts laid below.

-- Operating: Which tracks accounts that are operative in nature, i.e., regular transaction accounts.
+- Operating: This tracks accounts that are operative in nature, i.e., regular transaction accounts.

 - Business: Which uses all accounts relevant to the business or corporate function.